Join In

 - Wells' report was shockingly bad.

-Compound Nouns (Exception 3)
+(Exception 3) Compound Nouns

 For compound nouns (e.g., "brother-in-law"), add 's to the end regardless of whether it is singular or plural.
 For example:- My brother-in-law's help was essential.
+(This is help from one brother-in-law.)

 - My brothers-in-law's help was essential.
+(This is help from brothers-in-law, i.e., more than one brother-in-law.)

-Apostrophes with Joint and Individual Ownership (A Quirk)
+(A Quirk) Apostrophes with Joint and Individual Ownership

 For joint ownership, make just the last word in the series possessive.
 For individual ownership, make all parts possessive.
-For example:- Peter and Paul's factories
+For example:- Peter and Paul's factories (For joint ownership, only the last part is possessive.)

-- Peter's and Paul's factories
+- Peter's and Paul's factories (For individual ownership, all parts are possessive.)

 (Without context, it will be assumed that Peter has one factory and Paul has one factory.
 Another construction is required if this is not the case: "Peter's factories and Paul's factories" is one option.)

-More about Apostrophes for Ownership
+More Observations about Apostrophes for Ownership

 It's Not about the Thing Being Owned